wonsunahn/CS1632_Summer2020/exercises/3/README.md

 each test case, perform the actions, and close.
 In the command line, you should see "ALL TESTS PASSED" as usual.

+There are multiple reasons why you would want to export to JUnit:

+1. You may have a pre-existing testing framework in JUnit (or Python Pytest, or JavaScript Mocha, etc).
+And you may want to merge the Selenium IDE testing script to the language and framework of your choice.

-Running your test case as Java code really gives you a good sense of what's happening below the covers.
+1. Exporting to JUnit really gives you a good sense of what's happening under the covers (in terms of the actual calls to the WebDriver).
 Also, if there is a test case that is particularly hard to nail down just by using Selenium IDE, you can touch it up in the form of exported Java code.
-Selenium IDE is a tool to reduce coding effort.
-But if coding is more efficient, don't let the tool get in the way!

-In addition, Selenium IDE gives the option to export a test suite to a Selenium Grid which can run the test cases in parallel, although we will not explore this option today.
+1. Selenium IDE also gives the option to export your JUnit test directly to a Selenium Grid which can run the test cases in parallel.
+This can allow you to utilize a server farm to finish your testing very quickly, although we will not explore this option today.

-Fortunately, the website you will test for Deliverable 3 is not very complex and you will not need to export to Java and modify.
-Selenium IDE will be good enough.
+You may optionally try now opening your own Selenium IDE project file and exporting your test suite.
+You will have to export your JUnit test to the file RedditCatsTest.java like I did, or you may have to modify TestRunner.java so that it runs your test class.

 ## Submission

 There is no submission for this exercise.
 Please practice until you have gained confidence.

-My test cases are stored at the "Reddit Cats.side" file.
-Feel free to load them into Selenium IDE my opening the project and try them out.
+My solution test cases are stored as the [Reddit Cats.side](Reddit%20Cats.side) file afore mentioned.
 Compare with your test cases and see if you implemented them correctly.
 It is in JSON format so you should be able to open it with a text editor and trace it with your eyes, if that's what you prefer.

 ## Resources